khopsickle/user-dashboard/README.md

 - **UserTableHeader**: label/heading row of the table
 - **UserModalContent**: body content of the modal containing user data

+> [!WARNING]
+> This component is quite large and could be split out further into a UserTableContainer and UserTable, so that the state management and data manipulation is separated from the rendered form.
+Smaller components would be easier to read and maintain, easier to unit test, improve re-rendering control, and enforce single responsibility principle.

 #### AddUserForm

 Form component to add new users.
 New users are cached in local application state.